Neve Zohar

 The village is the closest permanent settlement to the Ein Bokek Dead Sea hotel area and hosts the regional council's offices.
 It is the lowest village in the world.

 History

 Neve Zohar was established in 1964 as a work camp for Dead Sea factory workers, although its immediate location was a major transport junction during numerous historical periods.
 It was named after the Zohar Stream, a wadi that flows into the Dead Sea.

 In 2008, Neve Zohar had a population of 30 families.

-The village also has a regional elementary school and a museum (Beit HaYotzer, lit. "house of the potter" or "house of the artist-creator") showing Dead Sea-related items.
+The village also has a regional elementary school and a museum (Beit HaYotzer, lit. "house of the potter" or "house of the artist-creator") displaying Dead Sea-related items.
 An unused airfield is situated slightly to the southeast of the village.